nvidia-holoscan/holoscan-sdk/README.md

 ### Relation to NVIDIA Clara

 In previous releases, the prefix [`Clara`](https://developer.nvidia.com/industries/healthcare) was used to define Holoscan as a platform designed initially for [medical devices](https://www.nvidia.com/en-us/clara/developer-kits/).
-As Holoscan has grown, its potential to serve other areas has become apparent.
-With version 0.4.0, we're proud to announce that the Holoscan SDK is now officially built to be domain-agnostic and can be used to build sensor AI applications in multiple domains.
-Note that some of the content of the SDK (sample applications) or the documentation might still appear to be healthcare-specific pending additional updates.
-Going forward, domain specific content will be hosted on the [HoloHub](https://nvidia-holoscan.github.io/holohub) repository.
+Starting with version 0.4.0, the Holoscan SDK is built to be domain-agnostic and can be used to build sensor AI applications in multiple domains.
+Domain specific content will be hosted on the [HoloHub](https://nvidia-holoscan.github.io/holohub) repository.

 ### Repository structure